 From a sustainable point of view

 Admittedly, my first thought going into the Break Room was “Am I just creating more waste by doing this?”

-The way they see it, by taking these unwanted items to The Break Room, they’re giving them a second life and helping the local shops shift some of their unwanted items.
+The way they see it, by taking these unwanted items to The Break Room, they’re giving them a second life.
+And helping the local shops shift some of their unwanted items.

-However, they’ve just started working with an environmental group to repurpose the breakables into material which will be used to build roads.
+However, they’ve just started working with an environmental group to repurpose the breakables into a material which will be used to build roads.

 They’re also salvaging metal from the scraps to be melted down and reused.